 Focus on regular, full body FasciaBlasting sessions, or choose several fascia zones to work on each day, and rotate zones throughout the week.
-Start FasciaBlasting at about a 2-3 on a pain scale of 1-10, and only progress into deeper treatments after 2-3 weeks of consistent FasciaBlasting.
+Start FasciaBlasting light and brisk to ease into treatment, and only progress into deeper treatments when you’re able to tolerate it without much sensitivity (usually after about 2-3 weeks of consistent FasciaBlasting).
 Here are step by step instructions.

 Here is a sample FasciaBlasting schedule:

-Be sure to catch the daily #FitFasciaChallenge tutorials posted in the FasciaBlasters group!
+Search the #FitFasciaChallenge hashtag to watch the video tutorials posted in the FasciaBlasters group!

 – Go up and down and side to side in every area.
 You may FasciaBlast in any direction, EXCEPT in circles.

-– Start out light and brisk (quick, long strokes) and progress into harder, deeper treatments only as your body allows.
-If you experience severe bruising, ease up on the pressure next time.
+– Start out light and brisk (quick, long strokes) and only progress into deeper treatments as your body allows.
+If you experience severe bruising, let the area heal, and then ease up on the pressure next time.

 – Do not FasciaBlast over bruised or sore areas.
-Read “The News on the Bruise“.
+Read “The News on the Bruise” for recovery tips.

 Of all the other factors that affect fascia health, hydration is of the utmost importance!
 The rule of thumb is to drink at least 8-12 cups of water a day, but I personally recommend drinking a whole gallon of water!